jsontp/paper/paper.md

 - the `set-cookies` header should be a small `json` object, with the keys being the cookie names, and the values being the cookie values.
 - example: `"set-cookies": {"cookie1": "value1", "cookie2": "value2"}`
 - the server must respond with an `object`, not a `string`, as the `HTTP` specification does not allow for multiple `set-cookie` headers to be sent in a single response, and so `jsontp` must use a `json` object to represent multiple cookies.
-#### `ignore-invalid-headers` - `boolean`
-- if the `ignore-invalid-headers` header is set to `true`, the server should ignore any invalid headers, and not respond with a `400 Bad Request` status code.
-- if the `ignore-invalid-headers` header is set to `false`, the server should respond with a `400 Bad Request` status code if any invalid headers are provided.

 ## Other important requirements
 ### `jsontp` versioning